KasparMatas/YourButler/README.md

 To get inspiration the existing code and commits can be looked at (and the workflow to follow!) or other open source projects can be found on the interwebs: https://github.com/topics/discord-js-commando

+### SQLite usage

+To save settings after the bot being shutdown all of the data is stored using the Commando.Provider class to manipulate a SQLite database.
+The database itself is stored in the my_data.db file which can be viewed in various ways.
+(You can look it up!)

 ## Ideas not written down as issues yet
 * Add player
 * Remove player